Henry Alcazar

-Sir Henry Albert Alcazar (30 September 1860 – 13 July 1930) was a Trinidadian politician who served as the mayor of Port of Spain and a member of the Legislative Council of Trinidad and Tobago.
+Sir Henry Albert Alcazar, KC (30 September 1860 – 13 July 1930) was a Trinidadian politician who served as the mayor of Port of Spain and a member of the Legislative Council of Trinidad and Tobago.
 A reformer, Alcazar campaigned for the inclusion of elected members in the Legislative Council.
 In the aftermath of the 1903 Water Riots, Alcazar successfully defended people charged with inciting a riot.
-In 1915 he was appointed to the Executive Committee which advised the governor, and was knighted in 1918.
+In 1915, he was appointed to the Executive Committee which advised the Governor of Trinidad and Tobago, and was knighted in 1918.

 Early life and education

 Alcazar was born in Port of Spain to an upper middle class, mixed-race family.
 He was the son of John Alcazar and Pauline (née Durand de Beauval).
 He was educated at St. Mary's College in Port of Spain, and the University of London.
 He was called to the bar at Gray's Inn in London in 1882, and returned to Trinidad and Tobago that year.